The Flesh Prevails

 The Flesh Prevails is the second studio album by American death metal band Fallujah, released on July 22, 2014.
 It was produced by Zack Ohren at Sharkbite Studios in Oakland, California.
 The artwork was made by Tomasz Alen Kopera.
 It was the first album to feature Brian James who replaced Rob Maramonte on rhythm guitar.
+The remastered album was released on July 5, 2024 to celebrate the album's tenth year anniversary.

 Track listing

-All songs written by Fallujah and composed by Scott Carstairs.

 Credits

 Writing, performance and production credits are adapted from the album liner notes.